marcpriestley/DBrief/replit.md

   - Each new text or voice input adds a timestamped paragraph
   - First entry of the day gets an initial timestamp
   - Timestamps format: [HH:MM AM/PM]
+  - Whitespace preservation: ALL content saved exactly as typed, no trimming except for new content being added
   - Added debug logging to Oura sync for troubleshooting
+  - VoiceRecordingModal query optimized to only fetch when modal is open
 - **2025-11-14**: Added interactive trend graphs and calendar long-press features:
   - Removed Sleep Hours metric (only Sleep Quality, Readiness, Steps remain)
   - Changed Steps metric scale from 0-100 to 0-50000 to accurately reflect step counts